opengauss-mirror/docs/content/en/docs/Toolreference/gs_basebackup.md

 -   -D directory

     Directory for storing backup files.
 This parameter is mandatory.
+The backup directory must be created in advance.

 -   Common parameters